-- Execute the Board's long-term plans for the number and type of employees needed. - Assist NMB's managers with the staffing process to maintain their ability to meet department goals. - Continuously develop workforce skills in line with agency requirements.
+- Execute the Board's long-term diverse staffing plans for the number and type of employees needed to fill vacant positions - Assist NMB's managers with the staffing process to maintain their ability to meet department goals. - Provide training opportunities to continuously develop workforce skills in line with agency and statutory requirements.

+Fiscal Goals

-Fiscal Goals Office of Fiscal Services (OFS)
+Office of Fiscal Services (OFS)